Jiwer/N-Phenethyl-4-piperidinone/README.md

 (first time use only)
 1. Place all funchook files inside /usr/lib/ (sudo mv filename /usr/lib).
 2. Place N-Phenethyl-4-piperidinone.so and loadfile inside the same directory.
-3. Enable execution on loafile (chmod +x loadfile).
+3. Enable execution on loadfile (chmod +x loadfile).

 (non first time use only)
 1. Load up EU4 into the main menu.